 To help put things right quickly, our Leakstop scheme offers help for leaks on underground supply pipes.
 We offer:

-- A free half hour leak detection service and advice on your next best steps
+A free leak assistance service and advice on your next best steps

-- Up to £100 subsidy payment if you repair the leak or replace the leaky pipe within 21 days (this is capped to one payment per leaky pipe).
+£100 subsidy payment if you repair the leak or replace the leaky pipe within 21 days (this is capped to one payment per leaky pipe)